pslucas0212/Part-5-Perparing-the-Template/README.md

 ![Define Operating System](/images/sat85.png)

-First we will create a cloud-init template.
+Next we will create a cloud-init template.
 Login into Satellite and switch to roor user.
-In the root user's home direct create the foloowing cloud-init teamplate.
+In the root user's home direct create the foloowing cloud-init template.
 Note: The cloud-init template we are creating will also register your RHEL VM to Satellite and Insights.

 ```
 # cat > ~/vmware-cloud-init-template.erb <<EOF